-- Immediately after logging on, get to the DOS command line level by using the Start -> Command prompt option from the tool bar.
-Do not simply "run CMD.EXE", as that does not set up the command and library paths correctly. - UltraEdit is probably your editor of choice.
-The version in the lab is configured to run various of the compilers easily, and it is possible to tweak it to run others in the same sort of way.
-To get this to work properly, start UltraEdit from a command window by giving the command UEDIT32, rather than by clicking on an icon on the desktop or start menu. - Listings are conveniently produced by using the LPRINT command from a command window, for example
+- After logging on, you can get get to the DOS command line level by using the Start -> Programs -> Accessories -> Command prompt sequence if you don't already have a shortcut (it is probably worth creating a short cut). - If UltraEdit is your editor of choice, note that the version in the lab can be configured to run various of the compilers easily.
+To get this to work properly, you may need to start UltraEdit from a command window by giving the command UEDIT32, rather than by clicking on an icon on the desktop or start menu. - Listings are conveniently produced by using the LPRINT command from a command window, for example

+'''

-LPRINT Fibo.pav Fibo.java
+LPRINT Fibo.cs Fibo.java

+'''

 The listings come out in a small font which enables long lines to be read easily and with narrow line spacing (so that you get more listing for your money).
-Please use this utility or the standard "2 up" UltraEdit configuration to produce all listings submitted on this course, as it makes my job of reading the submissions much easier.
+Please use this utility, which prints listings in a small courier font to produce all listings submitted on this course, as it makes my job of reading the submissions much easier.
 Program listings in "proportional font" are awkward to read.